 With Root’s MedPay medical payments coverage, if you or your family are injured in an accident, regardless of fault, you’ll have help paying covered medical expenses.
 You can also buy liability and collision and comprehensive car insurance.

-If you careen through a restaurant (don’t worry; nobody was seriously injured in our hypothetical example), Root will not only pay for the damages to the restaurant and hospital bills for other people, it will pay to fix your car and for any medical care that you receive.
+If you careen through a restaurant (don’t worry; nobody was seriously injured in our hypothetical example), Root will not only pay for the damages to the restaurant and hospital bills for other people; it also will pay to fix your car and for any medical care that you receive.

 With its uninsured motorist property damage and uninsured and underinsured motorist bodily injury coverage, you’ll be covered even if someone without insurance hits you.